 Note: This list contains those accrediting angencies that are recognized by the U.S. Secretary of Education.
+To view the complete federal list, go to: http://www2.ed.gov/admins/finaid/accred/accreditation_pg6.html#NationallyRecognized

 If other accrediting organizations are applicable for your institution, please insert them in the Notes section.